samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 WHAT IS A BASE IMAGE

-## Creating a Conda Environment Inside a Container using a `miniconda` Base Image
+## Section 1: Creating a Conda Environment Inside a Container using a `miniconda` Base Image
-### Section 1: Create your conda environment
+### Part 1: Create your conda environment
 1. Start running a miniconda container
    * command: `docker run -it --rm continuumio/miniconda3`
 2. Create a conda environment